 - PDE7 OMS527.
-In our PDE7 program, we are developing proprietary compounds to treat addiction and compulsive disorders as well as movement disorders. - Plasmin OMS616.
-In our Plasmin program, we are advancing novel antifibrinolytic agents for the control of blood loss during surgery or resulting from trauma as well as for other hyperfibrinolytic states (e.g., liver disease). - MASP-3 OMS906.
-In our MASP-3 program, OMS906, we are developing MASP-3 inhibitors for the treatment of disorders related to the alternative pathway of the complement system and currently are optimizing potent and functionally active antibodies in preparation for scale-up of one or more clinical candidates. - GPCR Platform and Programs.
+In our phosphodiesterase 7, or PDE7, program, we are developing proprietary compounds to treat addiction and compulsive disorders as well as movement disorders.
+We have selected a clinical candidate and have initiated toxicology studies intended to support the submission of an Investigational New Drug application, or IND, or Clinical Trial Application, or CTA, and subsequent clinical trials. - MASP-3 OMS906.
+In our mannan-binding lectin-associated serine protease-3, or MASP-3 program, we are developing MASP-3 inhibitors for the treatment of disorders related to the alternative pathway of the complement system.
+We are finalizing selection of our lead and back-up molecules and preparing to initiate scale-up for clinical trials, and are evaluating paroxysmal nocturnal hemoglobinuria, or PNH, as the first clinical indication for OMS906.

+- GPCR Platform and Programs.
 We have developed a proprietary cellular redistribution assay, or CRA, which we use in a high-throughput manner to identify synthetic ligands, including antagonists, agonists and inverse agonists, that bind to and affect the function of orphan GPCRs.
-We are conducting in vivo preclinical efficacy studies and optimizing compounds for a number of targets including: GPR17, linked to myelin formation; GPR101, linked to appetite and eating disorders; GPR151, linked to neuropathic pain and cognition; GPR161, which is associated with triple negative breast cancer; GPR183, linked to osteoporosis and to Epstein-Barr virus infections and related diseases; and GPR174, which appears to be involved in the modulation of regulatory T cells, or "T-regs," known to be important in autoimmune disease, such as multiple sclerosis, and in cancer and organ transplantation. - Antibody Platform.
+We are conducting in vivo preclinical efficacy studies and optimizing compounds for a number of targets including: GPR17, linked to myelin formation; GPR101, linked to appetite and eating disorders; GPR151, linked to schizophrenia and cognition; GPR161, which is associated with triple negative breast cancer; GPR183, linked to osteoporosis and to Epstein-Barr virus infections and related diseases; GPR174, which appears to be involved in the modulation of the immune system and, in particular, of cytokine production and regulatory T cells, or "T-regs," which are known to be important in autoimmune disease, such as multiple sclerosis, in cancer and in organ transplantation; and OPN4, linked to seasonal affective disorder. - Antibody Platform.
 Our proprietary ex vivo platform for the discovery of novel, high-affinity monoclonal antibodies, which was in-licensed from the University of Washington and then further developed by our scientists, utilizes a chicken B-cell lymphoma cell line.
-We have generated antibodies to several clinically significant targets, including highly potent antibodies against MASP-3, and our platform continues to add to our pipeline antibodies against additional important targets.
+Using our platform and other know-how and techniques, we have generated antibodies to several clinically significant targets, including highly potent antibodies against MASP3 and MASP-1, and our platform continues to add to our pipeline antibodies against additional important targets.